raganwald/braythwayt.com/_posts/2015-01-16-write-for-yourself-rewrite-for-others.md

 ### writing

 I feel like there is a parallel between comedy and other forms of writing.
-For me, the main thing in writing something for the first time is the observation, discovering something and working ouut what it means.
+For me, the main thing in writing something for the first time is the observation, discovering something and working out what it means.
 Writing about an idea is a way of menifesting it.
 It's a forcing function that gets me to explore an idea in some reasonable depth.

 If I share that writing, perhaps as an essay on the internet, perhaps it's a talk I give at a conference, I have an audience who can critique the idea.
 This forces me to make some reasonable standard of quality.
 I don't mind being wrong, but I don't want to  embarass myself.
 An essay might read like stream-of-consciousness, but it shouldn't read like drunken raving.